Jutiinian/BaseRobloxFramework/README.md

 - Make something I enjoy using
 - Keep it easy to work with
 - Make it easy to add systems/services without getting overwhelmed
 - Keep it clean, organized, and performant
+- Mainly game-agnostic code
 - Avoid having to redo it like I’ve done many times before

 ## Some notes